naninovel/docs/docs/guide/resource-providers.md

  - Static — All the resources required for the script execution are pre-loaded when starting the playback (masked with a loading screen) and unloaded only when the script has finished playing.
 This policy is default and recommended for most cases.
  - Dynamic — Only the resources required for the next `Dynamic Policy Steps` commands are pre-loaded when starting the playback and all the unused resources are unloaded immediately.
 Use this mode when targeting platforms with strict memory limitations and it's impossible to properly organize naninovel scripts.
 Expect hiccups when the resources are loaded in background while the game is progressing.

+Find more about how Naninovel loads and loads the resources in the [memory management guide](/guide/resource-providers.md#memory-management).

 When `Log Resources Loading` is enabled, various provider-related log messages will be mirrored to the default loading screen UI.

 `Enable Build Processing` enables a build pre-processing procedure required to ensure assets assigned via editor menus are available in the builds.
 Disabling the processing may be required if you're using a [custom build environment](/guide/custom-build-environment.md) or attaching your own build hooks.
 When enabling or disabling the property, restart Unity editor in order for the change to take effect.